imjaadFRT/datagrid-widget-assignment/README.md

 > *Configurable widget built with [ReactJS](https://github.com/facebook/create-react-app) and Typescript*

 This project requires Node 14 or higher to be installed already.
-And a package manager such as NPM or Yarn
+And a package manager such as NPM or Yarn.

 ## Project Setup